-Check Item Check Method Maintenance Interval System cleanliness Check periodically that the heat sinks are free from obstacles and dust.
-Once every 6 to 12 months System operating status Check that the SUN2000 is not damaged or deformed.
+Check Item Check Method Maintenance Method Maintenance Interval System operating status Check that the SUN2000 is not damaged or deformed.
 Check that the SUN2000 operates with no abnormal sound.
 Check that all SUN2000 parameters are correctly set during operation.
+Contact the Company's service engineers.
 Once every 6 months Electrical connection Check that cables are secured.
 Check that cables are intact, and that in particular, the parts touching the metallic surface are not scratched.
+Check whether the sealing plugs of unused DC input terminals fall off.
+Check whether the unused COM and USB ports are locked by waterproof caps.
+Power off the SUN2000 and secure loose or disconnected cables.
+Power off the SUN2000 and replace the damaged cables.
+Install sealing plugs on unused DC input terminals.
+Tighten the waterproof caps on the unused COM and USB ports.
+The first inspection is 6 months after the initial commissioning.
+From then on, the interval can be 6 to 12 months.
+Grounding reliability Check that ground cables are securely connected.
+Tighten the screws on both sides of the ground cable and ensure that the resistance meets the requirements.
 The first inspection is 6 months after the initial commissioning.
 From then on, the interval can be 6 to 12 months.